pgManage/pgManage/INSTALL_LIBPQ.md

 #### Mac OS Sierra (10.12)

-If you're installing Postage from source then first make sure you need it.
-The main reasons to install Postage from source are explained in the README.
-If you don't need Postage from source then installing from a package will solve the problem starting from release 3.1.4.
+If you're installing PgManage from source then first make sure you need it.
+The main reasons to install PgManage from source are explained in the README.
+If you don't need PgManage from source then installing from a package will solve the problem starting from release 3.1.4.

-If you must install Postage from source, then you'll need to install a version of LIBPQ that has SSL enabled.
+If you must install PgManage from source, then you'll need to install a version of LIBPQ that has SSL enabled.
 The easiest way to do this on Mac is (usually) to install PostgreSQL from source.
 If anyone solves this problem in an easier way please let us know and we'll update this document.